 To connect these pins, connect ground to ground, and then Tx on the Raspberry Pi to Rx on the RVR, and Rx on the Raspberry Pi to Tx on the RVR.
 Your Tx and Rx (yellow and orange) wires should be crossed.

-While carrying an extra keyboard, mouse and monitor around with you can make you look cool and important 👩🔬 and navigating around a bunch of wires connecting your RVR to them as you drive your RVR can be an awesome challenge 🏎️, one of the great things about the Raspberry Pi computer is that it can be accessed remotely from another device that is on the same network that it is (via SSH).
+While carrying an extra keyboard, mouse and monitor around with you can make you look cool and important 👩🔬, one of the great things about the Raspberry Pi computer is that it can be accessed remotely from another device on the same network (via SSH).
 This means that you can drive your RVR around in style with an entirely wireless setup (aside from the cables connecting your RVR to your Raspberry Pi)! 😎

 If this sounds like a blast, follow Raspberry Pi's Secure Shell access tutorial to get set up!
 Note: In addition to enabling Serial Port in Preferences > Raspberry Pi Configuration > Interfaces, you want to disable Serial Console, so that the remote computer can actually reach the Raspberry Pi and send it commands for the RVR.